deepgram/web-next/content/blog/posts/build-npm-packages/index.md

 *   Checking required parameters are provided and providing useful errors if not.
 *   Splitting the 'get' and 'search' requests.

-Our final class-based package code can be found at <https://github.com/deepgram-devs/npm-package>.
+Our final class-based package code can be found at <a href="https://github.com/deepgram-devs/npm-package">https://github.com/deepgram-devs/npm-package</a>.

 When putting together my first npm packages, I found most tutorials stopped at the most basic examples or assumed lots of additional knowledge.
 I hope this has provided more helpful context and helped you get your first package published.
-If it did - please let us know what you've published so we can celebrate together - we are [@DeepgramDevs](https://twitter.com/DeepgramDevs) on Twitter or <devrel@deepgram.com> via email.
+If it did - please let us know what you've published so we can celebrate together - we are [@DeepgramDevs](https://twitter.com/DeepgramDevs) on Twitter or <a href="mailto:devrel@deepgram.com">devrel@deepgram.com</a> via email.